shuklasp10/concepts/TypeScript.md

     }
     ```

 ## Generics

 Generics is a feature that allows a function to work with any datatype while keeping type safety.

-* __Problem:__ A function that takes any datatype value and returns that datatype value.
+- __Problem:__ A function that takes any datatype value and returns that datatype value.
 Here, type of `a` & `b` will be `any` which is not efficient.

-    ```
+    ```ts
     const func = (n: any): any => {
         return n
     }
     var a = func("Hello")
     var b = func(20)
     ```

-* __Solution:__ In generics, we declare a placeholder type which will take replaced by argument type.
+- __Solution:__ In generics, we declare a placeholder type which will take replaced by argument type.
 This placeholder is generally denoted by `T`.
 Here type of `a` will be `string` and type of `b` will be `number`

-    ```
+    ```ts
     const func = <T>(n: T): T => {
         return n
     }
     var a = func("Hello")
     var b = func(23)
     ```

-* In above example typescript infer type of passed argument and put as T. We can manaually decalre type of passed argument as well
+- In above example typescript infer type of passed argument and put as T. We can manaually decalre type of passed argument as well

-    ```
+    ```ts
     var a = func<string>("Hello")
     ```

 ### extend in generics

-* we can declare second placeholder type by extending first one.
+- we can declare second placeholder type by extending first one.
 Below if first argument is number then second argument also have to be number.

-    ```
+    ```ts
     const func = <T, O extends T>(m: T, n: O): {m: T, n: O} => {
         return {m,n}
     }

     var a = func<number, number>(23,16)
     var a = func<string, string>(19,29.3)
     ```

-* __extends with object:__ Here O must contain all type from T and may contain types.
+- __extends with object:__ Here O must contain all type from T and may contain types.

-    ```
+    ```ts
     type Person = {
         name: string,
         age: number